Back to Blog

 But context is slow to come.
 Kirk pivots between three different databases—one for logs, another for historical feeds, and a third for unstructured reports.
 By the time he ties an IP to a known actor, the attacker has already moved on.

 The lack of semantic understanding frustrates him most.
-A search for “APT28 techniques” returns only exact matches.
-But attackers don’t label their work neatly.
-He needs a system that understands that “credential dumping,” “Mimikatz,” and “lsass memory scraping” are connected.
-Instead, he spends hours piecing the puzzle together manually, burning time on what should take minutes.
+A search for 'APT28 techniques' returns only exact matches.
+But attackers don't label their work neatly.
+He needs a system that understands that 'credential dumping,' 'Mimikatz,' and 'lsass memory scraping' are connected.

 The Breakthrough: How Tacnode Turns Chaos Into Clarity